 Municipal governments in Virginia include cities, counties, and towns.
 There are no townships within the state.
 There are tribal governments for the 11 state-recognized tribes.
 The Pamunkey and Mattaponi have authority over their state-recognized reservations.

-School boards have the authority to spend a substabtial portion of a jurisdiction's general fund revenue, but depend upon elected city/town councils and county supervisors to appropriate those funds.
+School boards have the authority to spend a substantial portion of a jurisdiction's general fund revenue.
+In Virginia all school boards depend upon elected city/town councils and county supervisors to appropriate funding for operations and for capital improvements (primarily constructing/rehabilitating school buildings).
 No school board in Virginia has the authority to impose any taxes, but every school board has administrative and fiscal independence.